 Q: I live 3,000 miles away from my father and he needs live-in help, but I’m worried about elder abuse since I can’t be there to monitor the caregivers.
 What can I do to protect my father and feel more comfortable with hiring caregivers?

-A: I would hire a Geriatric Care Manager (visit www.caremanager.org) who lives very close to your father, who can be your ongoing eyes and ears in your absence.
+A: I would hire a Geriatric Care Manager in your father's area, who can be your ongoing eyes and ears in your absence.
 Make sure she/he has been a GERIATRIC care manager and has lived in that area for an extended period of time.
-Ask for five references of families she has worked with recently, check them all, and make sure you feel confident before hiring—you will be on the phone with her a lot.
+Ask for five references of families she has worked with recently, check them all, and make sure you feel confident and have a good rapport before hiring—you will be on the phone with her a lot.

-The Geriatric Care Manger will go to your father's home and evaluate the entire situation and advise you on how/where to get everything in place for him.
-She will know the best live-in caregiver organizations in that area and probably be familiar with the directors and caregivers personally—so her recommendations will be of great value.
+The Geriatric Care Manger will go to your father's home and evaluate the entire situation and advise you on how/where to get services in place for him.
+She will know the best in-home caregiver organizations in your father's area and probably be familiar with the directors —so her recommendations will be of great value.

-I would also install a "nanny-cam" so I could monitor my father's care and make sure the caregivers knew they were being observed everywhere in the home.
-You don't want to see a heartbreaking scene of someone abusing to your father after the fact--you want to do everything you can to prevent it.
-Your Geriatric Care Manager will know the best companies in the area who can install that for you.
+Families often install a "nanny-cam" to monitor care.
+However, make sure the caregivers know they are being observed in the home.
+Your Geriatric Care Manager will know the guidelines in your state and the best companies in the area who can install the equipment for you.